Skip to main content

 Customizes the height of the hash tree built by each node to represent its locally stored data.

-- By default the value is set to 16 which is roughly 2MB of RAM per shard on each node.
+• By default the value is set to 16 for single-tenant collections (~2MB of RAM per shard on each node) and 10 for multi-tenant collections (~16KB per tenant per node).

 Throughput and Concurrency